davecom/DDNES/README.md

 ## Building

-If for some very strange reason you wanted to build this code for this non-working emulator, it comes bundled as a project for Xcode 10 w/ SDL included in this repository.
-Although the code is technically probably cross-platform there are no build scripts beyond the Xcode project.
-It takes the file containing the game to play as the single command-line argument, which is specified in Xcode's Scheme configuration window.
+If for some very strange reason you wanted to build this code for this not-fully-working emulator, it comes bundled as a project for Xcode 11 w/ SDL included in this repository, as well as a separate solution for Visual Studio 2019.
+It takes the file containing the game to play as the single command-line argument, which is specified in Xcode's Scheme configuration window, or Visual Studio's project properties debugging tab.
 Right now only Mapper 0 (NROM) is implemented.

 ## Controls